GDPR-Compliant Analytics: The Complete Setup Guide for 2026

 - Make “Reject All” as easy as “Accept All”

-- Don’t use dark patterns
+- Do not use dark patterns

-Recommended CMPs: Cookiebot, Osano, CookieYes
+Recommended CMPs: Cookiebot, Osano, CookieYes.

 Step 6: Document Everything